 The Potential of Technology

-In real life, we see new and emerging technology showing up in places like athletics and military simulations.
+In real life, we see new and emerging technology in places like athletics and military simulations.
 It’s in the workforce in areas like robotics, computer engineering, and web development.
 Technology is also revolutionizing safety in the workplace.

 PPE and Technology